Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Deciding which Technivorm Moccamaster to buy can be overwhelming.
 Moccamaster USA markets 10 different models, each with a different combination of letters at the end of their name.
 In Europe, Technivorm markets even more models.
 And when you first glance at them, they don’t look all that different from each other:

 We’re here to help.
 There is a method to the alphabetic madness Technivorm uses in naming its models.
 We’ll do our best to explain it here.
-You should come away with a good idea about which Moccamaster you should buy.
+You should come away with a good idea about which Moccamaster to get.

 We’re going to assume that you are looking at Moccamasters that brew 5-10 cups of coffee at a time, for home use.
 The company also makes Grand models for offices and cafés.
 We’re assuming that’s not for you.
 And if you’re looking for a single-cup maker, Technivorm makes one of those called the Cup One.
 But this post is concerned primarily with the typical family-size coffee maker for the home.